Category Archives: Hidden Gems

 Brooklyn (2015)

 Hands down, the best romance of 2015 is John Crowley’s (Intermission, Boy A) terrific Brooklyn.
-Note that I did not say that this is the most romantic movie of the year, but rather the best romance.
 This movie features no wining and dining.
-There are not the passionate, hot and heavy, sometimes stir a little in your seat scenes that you might be used to in movies like Titanic, The Notebook, Pretty Woman, Before Sunrise, (500) Days of Summer, Dirty Dancing, or Ghost.
+There are no passionate, hot and heavy, sometimes stir a little in your seat scenes that you might be used to in movies like Titanic, The Notebook, Pretty Woman, Before Sunrise, (500) Days of Summer, Dirty Dancing, or Ghost.
 This isn’t R-rated.
 It isn’t PG-rated.
 It is very appropriately rated as a PG-13 movie.
-It’s the closest thing that well resembles the process of two people meeting each other by chance, getting to know each other first casually and then on a much deeper level before falling into an intense and meaningful love that is both believable and beautiful.
+It’s the closest thing to the process of two people meeting by chance, getting to know each other casually before moving on to a deeper level, and eventually falling into an intense, meaningful love that feels both believable and beautiful.
 I did not know this was a love story going into the film.
 My mantra this year is to know as little about a movie as possible going into it.
 That doesn’t mean I’ll see just anything.
 I do have to see first that the film is getting positive reviews.
-But if it does have decent reviews and it does have Oscar buzz, I’ll make every effort to see it.
+But if it has decent reviews and Oscar buzz, I’ll make every effort to see it.
 Brooklyn was a movie that was the most straightforward film in the world to understand, but at the same time, almost impossible to truly comprehend.
 And in a word, that is love.

 Continue reading Brooklyn (2015)